SanderSade/AssemblyRebinding/readme.md

 1>  Consider app.config remapping of assembly "System.Security.Cryptography.Algorithms, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a" from Version "0.0.0.0" [] to Version "4.3.0.0" [C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\MSBuild\Microsoft\Microsoft.NET.Build.Extensions\net461\lib\System.Security.Cryptography.Algorithms.dll] to solve conflict and get rid of warning.
 ```

 These messages during build are especially common after changing the target .NET framework.
-Visual Studio is supposed to fix these by itself if `<AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>` is true, but unfortunately this isn't the case.
+Visual Studio is supposed to fix these by itself when `<AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>` in the .csproj is true, but unfortunately this isn't the case.

-Current AsssemblyRebinding tool processes these messages and puts out binding redirect entries suitable for App.config or Web.config:
+AsssemblyRebinding utility processes these messages and puts out the binding redirect (remapping) entries suitable for App.config or Web.config:

 ```
 <dependentAssembly>